neverRare/butter/doc/language/clone.md

 std::assert(bar == 10);
 ```

-Clone performs automatic dereference.
-However, it doesn't deeply clone references that are withing structs or array, it will only copy its address and will refer to the same value.
+Clone also deep-copies references.
+The resulting value will not be a reference and instead, a deep-copy of its underlying value.

 ```butter
 foo = 10;